FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-Given that Conditional Throughput is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g. as sum of per-interface foerwarding rates.
+Given that Conditional Throughput is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g., as sum of per-interface foerwarding rates.

 ### Goal Results

-MLRsearch specification is based on a set of requirements for a "regular" result.
+MLRsearch Specification is based on a set of requirements for a "regular" result.
 But in practice, it is not always possible for such result instance to exist, so also "irregular" results need to be supported.